ionic-team/ionic-framework/README.md

 ### Ionic 2 Examples

 The [Ionic Conference App](https://github.com/driftyco/ionic-conference-app) is a full featured Ionic 2 app.
 It is the perfect starting point for learning and building your own app.

+### Ionic 1.x

+The source code for Ionic 1.x has been moved to [driftyco/ionic-v1](https://github.com/driftyco/ionic-v1).
+Please file issues and pull requests related to Ionic 1.x at that repo.
+1.x issues and PRs on this repo will be closed.